ex16x41/bugbounty/README.md

 # Cloud AWS Recon & Hacking (s3 only) ;^)

+**You can use this s3 hacking guide for your own bugbounty/work - i tested everything and organized how I like it and how it makes sense to me from workflow pov**

 ## Step 1 : Get familiar with terms / concepts

 | Term | Detail (if available) |